sofa-framework/doc/components/rendering3d/oglmodel.md

 	<tr>
 		<td>primitiveType</td>
 		<td>
-Select types of primitives to send (necessary for some shader types such as geometry or tesselation)
+Select types of primitives to send (necessary for some shader types such as geometry or tessellation)
 		</td>
 		<td></td>
 	</tr>